source-academy/backend/README.md

    $ vim config/secrets.exs
    ```

   - To use LumiNUS authentication, specify a valid LumiNUS `api_key`.
-Note that the frontend will supply the ADFS client ID and redirect URL (so you will need that too, but not here).
+Note that
-  - A valid `cs1101s_repository`, `cs1101s_rsa_key` is required for the
+    the frontend will supply the ADFS client ID and redirect URL (so you will
-    application to run with the `--updater` flag.
-Otherwise, you can leave the default values.
+    need that too, but not here).

 2. Install Elixir dependencies